 Breast augmentation is one of the most common plastic surgery procedures performed today.
-In most cases, women achieve the results they want, and they are happy with the outcome for many years to come.
+In most cases, women achieve the results they want, and they’re happy with the outcome for many years.
 However, some women do not have such a positive experience.
-When breast augmentation does not go as planned, it can result in distortion of the breasts, a less than satisfactory aesthetic outcome and even physical pain in some cases that involve capsular contracture.
-Even if the first surgery went as planned, a woman’s desires for her body could change over time, leading to requests for changes in the original outcome.
+When breast augmentation doesn’t go as planned, it can result in distortion of the breasts, a less than satisfactory aesthetic outcome and even physical pain in some cases that involve capsular contracture.
+Even if the first surgery went exactly as planned, a woman’s preferences could change over time, leading to requests for changes in the original outcome.
 When either of these situations occurs, breast augmentation revision is the best way to address the concerns and create a more pleasing appearance.

 BEFORE AND AFTER PHOTOS